inabikarilibrary/inalib/inapedia/players/spanish/lucas.md

 # Lucas

 Lucas is a Spanish :es: player, maining Nomash.
+His playstyle is characterized by aggression and fast offensive plays.
 His 1st place finish at [ZENITH 2](../../tournaments/misc/zenith2.md) marked him the first ever Spanish player to win a Major.

+His performances throughout 2024 put him in clear contention for the best player in Spain.

 ## Achievements